FuelLabs/sway/sway-book/src/documentation/operations/asset/index.md

 # Asset Operations

-A common application of a smart contract is the creation of an asset / token i.e. a crytocurrency.
+A common application of a smart contract is the creation of an asset / token i.e. a cryptocurrency.

 Managing a cryptocurrency is typically done via the following models: